 Snowmobiling: Conditions permitting, 26 miles of trails in the north and west portions of the park can be snowmobiled.
 There must be at least six inches of snow on the paved bike trail.
 Studded track snowmobiles are prohibited on the paved bike trail.
 Please refer to bulletin boards for additional rules and regulations for snowmobiling.

 Ice Fishing: Common species caught are largemouth bass, crappie, bluegill, yellow perch and northern pike.
-Conditions permitting, ice fishing is permitted in the Game Propagation Area from January 15 through March 15.
+Conditions permitting, ice fishing is permitted in the Game Propagation Area from January 1 through March 15.
 Ice thickness is not monitored.

 Environmental Education and Interpretation